kriskowal/q/README.md

 -   If you return a value in a handler, ``outputPromise`` will get fulfilled.

--   If you throw an exception in a handler ``outputPromise`` will get rejected.
+-   If you throw an exception in a handler, ``outputPromise`` will get rejected.

 -   If you return a **promise** in a handler, ``outputPromise`` will